 by Brandon Chavez, January 25, 2021

-Brandon Chavez is a freshman majoring in History.
+Brandon Chavez is a Class of 2024 undergraduate majoring in History.
 He enjoys learning about social and political issues in other countries & places around the world.
 He also enjoys learning about the challenges faced by indigenous populations.

 ***FALL 2020 CONTEST SUBMISSION***

 ”Suicide rates since 1960 in Micronesia (the U.S. Trust Territory of the Pacific Islands) have undergone an epidemic-like increase.
 This phenomenon is focussed narrowly within the 15-24-year male age-group”(Rubinstein, 1983).